FarshidNooshi/FarshidNooshi/README.md

 # About me

 I am a Full-time Computer Engineering Student at the Amirkabir University of Technology(Tehran Polytechnic) and a Part-time Software Engineer with a history of working in the software industry.
-I am Skilled in Java, C#, Python, C++, Machine Learning, Deep Learning, and ElasticSearch.
-I am currently focused on learning more about *artificial intelligence* problems and how to solve them correctly, I am also very interested in implementing different software tools, and I am currently working as a software developer and a member of a team of skilled software engineers at Mohaymen ICT group on developing a software tool for data science.\
+My primary skills are Java, C#, Python, C++, Machine Learning, Deep Learning, and ElasticSearch.
+I am presently concentrating on learning more about artificial intelligence problems and how to solve them correctly.
+I am also very inquisitive in implementing different software tools.
+I am presently working as a software developer and a member of a team of professional software engineers at Mohaymen ICT company on developing a software tool for data science.\
-I will be pleased to help everyone with their problems based on my codes and knowledge.\
+I will be pleased to help everyone with their problems founded on my codes and knowledge.\
-I am Positive, a fast learner, and passionate about working on large-scale ML-based projects in an active environment.
+I am a cheerful, fast learner and passionate about working on large-scale ML-based projects in an active environment.

 ## Programming Languages, Technologies and Tools
 <p align="left">